kukhariev/ngx-uploadx/README.md

   Terminate all uploads and clears the queue

+- `ngOnDestroy(): void`

+  Called when the service instance is destroyed.
+By default interrupts all uploads and clears the queue and subscriptions

 - `handleFiles(files: FileList | File | File[], options = {} as UploadxOptions): void`
   Creates uploaders for files and adds them to the upload queue